Abusayid693/calendar-challenge-starter-demo/README.md

 Sound boring?
 Wait ‘til you’ve tried it 😉 I had to do this recently for a project of mine and I was surprised at how many twists and turns were involved.

-## When you're done, create a Github repo with your completed code and send me a direct-message with the link

-Here's what my solution looks like (note the fashionable dark-mode 😎):
+## Here's what UI should look like (note the fashionable dark-mode 😎):

 ## UI

 ![](https://i.imgur.com/7j84NRB.png)